atishpatel/Gigamunch-Backend/README.md

     - This module serves landing page.
   - admin:
     - In the 'admin' folder.
-  - driver:
+  - sub:
-    - In the 'driver' folder.
+    - In the 'subserver' folder.
-  - subscriber:
+  - cookapi:
-    - In the 'subscriber' folder.
+    - In the 'cookapi' folder.